 Dear Your Teen:

 My son just experienced his first serious relationship.
 She broke up with him stating “I have lost feelings for you.”
-They are going off to college in the fall; yes, to the same school.
+They are both starting college in the fall; yes, to the same school.
 He is so crushed his “dream school” has suddenly lost all its luster.
-After his high school breakup, he isn’t sure this is the best fit for him anymore.
+After his breakup, he isn’t sure this is the best fit for him anymore.
 Help!

 High School Breakup

 Another great thing you can do is help to find healthy distractions for your son to get him through the heartbreak in the short term.
-Make sure he is hanging out with positive peer supports, and even take him out to lunch or to do some activity that you know normally lifts his spirits.
-Try to fully engage in whatever activity you choose, avoiding talking too much about the breakup, and taking his lead on whether to discuss it.
+Make sure he is hanging out with positive peer supports.
+Even take him out to lunch or to do some activity that you know normally lifts his spirits.
+Try to fully engage in whatever activity you choose.
+Avoid talking too much about the breakup, and take his lead on whether to discuss it.
 If he brings it up, consider it fair game.
 If he starts to dwell, try and change the subject.
 Distractions will reduce his emotional suffering.
 Even if you can’t take his pain away, you can help reduce suffering.

 Once you get started with aiding in healthy distractions and validation, monitor his mood and willingness to talk about school in the fall.
 If he brings college up early in this process, and you still have time before school begins, I would validate his concerns for starting school and at the same time add that there will be time for problem solving later — first let’s work towards lifting some of the pain from the breakup.
 Then I would use a distraction tactic to lift his mood.